 - Strip: 1

-- Member Extensions: select the extensions that are allowed to make calls through the outbound route.
+- Extension/Extension Group: select the extensions or extension groups that are allowed to make calls through the outbound route.

 3. Click Save and Apply